 “Whether it’s just eating more flexitarian or even taking a vegetarian or vegan challenge for the new year, many people are reducing their animal food intake for health and environmental benefits,” Palmer said.

 One of the several reasons people go plant-based is also about pleasure because “plant-based, global eating is colorful and delicious,” Palmer said.
 Personally, she said she enjoys peanuts and peanut butter near daily in a variety of ways, as part of her plant-based diet, and cooking and baking routine.

-5. Beauty“Beauty from the inside, out,” according to EatingWell Magazine, is also top-of-mind this year.
-The health magazine reported a significant increase of consumer interest in articles on healthy aging since last year, particularly as it relates to hair, skin and nails.
+“Beauty from the inside, out,” according to EatingWell Magazine, is also top-of-mind this year.
+The health magazine reported a significant increase in consumer interest in articles on healthy aging since last year, particularly as it relates to hair, skin and nails.